There are no great things to be done. Only small things with great love.

 Members of the parish, as well as their families and friends, are encouraged to reach out from their hearts—letting their hands help bring the peace and justice of God’s kingdom into our world.

-The Outreach Committee and its Ministries are open to Everyone!
+Saint Mark’s Outreach is open to Everyone!
 Meetings are held the 2nd Sunday of each month in the Canterbury Center following the 10:30 service.
 If you don’t want to be on the committee, but would like to participate in an activity, reach out to any Outreach member.